All Episodes

 It's literally every everything about you is being taxed.

-So you've got fingers, we'll tax them toes, tax them during your existence, all of your food, all of your any any kind of health products you have, all of your clothes, the way that you got to the way that you got to work was taxed multiple times.
+Your existence, all of your food, all of your any kind of health products you have, all of your clothes, the way that you got to the way that you got to work was taxed multiple times.

-You've got road taxes, you've got fuel taxes, you've got um the tax on buying the car itself.
+You've got road taxes, you've got fuel taxes, you've got the tax on buying the car itself, like everything, absolutely everything.

 Like, isn't that insane?

-Uh anyway, the the Shadow Band says, Glad we have such optimistic topics today.
+Anyway, the shadow band says, glad we have such optimistic topics today.

-I sorry, I I literally woke up this morning, went on Twitter, and the first thing I saw was I can't remember exactly what it is, something about the amount that we're being taxed.
+Sorry, I literally woke up this morning, went on Twitter, and the first thing I saw was, I can't remember exactly what it was, it was something about the amount that we're being taxed.

-You know, my you know, mine and Celios' segments are probably not going to be too s sunshiny, but I don't think I'll get as viscerally angry at them as I did at yours.
+You know, mine and Selios' segments are probably not going to be too sunshiny, but I don't think I'll get as viscerally angry at them as I did at yours.

-Um says taking care of your parents in old age is what you earns you an inheritance tax, and now and how a healthy society functions.
+Eliyah says, taking care of your parents in old age is what earns you an inheritance tax and how a healthy society functions.

 Because I'm doing nothing to earn it.

-Even outside of that, just like familial love is something that inspires your parents to uh like give you money and give leave you something anyway.
+Even outside of that, just like familial love is something that inspires your parents to give you money and leave you something anyway.

 Yes.

-Carl, if you're ever planning to stand for election, you need to stop saying obviously true things like this.
+Carl, if you're ever applying stands for election, you need to stop saying obviously true things like this.

-Well, uh, to be honest with you, um I'm not, but I I don't care.
+Well, to be honest with you, I'm not, but I don't care.

 I'm so tired of this.